Cancers from Camp Lejeune Water

 Multiple Myeloma

-Multiple myeloma is a cancer that forms in plasma cells, a type of white blood cell.
-Cancerous plasma cells gather in the bone marrow and force healthy blood cells out.
+It forms in plasma cells, a type of white blood cell.
+Cancerous plasma cells gather in the bone marrow, forcing healthy blood cells out.

 Multiple myeloma can be symptomless at first but may eventually cause: